-Back after another month, a bit late again, so my apologies.
-Here’s all the dice releated news from February that have caught my eye.Continue reading
+Here’s all the dice releated news from May that have caught my eye.Continue reading

 As some of you may know, the deinking method of choice in the US is using the degreasing cleaning agent LA Awesome and just soaking the dice in it undiluted for a few days.
 However, us folks in other countries don’t have easy access to LA Awesome, so some people have tried and tested other locally available products.